Heather Rode enjoys photography, baking, antiques, and hair care.

 - 1 cake mix

-- 2 small pkgs Jell-o gelatin mix, (or 1 large)
+- 2 small packages (or 1 large) Jell-O gelatin mix

-- Once cake is 100% cool, use the handle/tip of a wooden cooking spoon to "drill" holes into your cake.
-Pierce cake, holding the spoon end and spin 360 degrees.
-Gently pull spoon out and repeat this step until your cake is full of holes.
+- Once the cake is 100% cool, use the handle/tip of a wooden cooking spoon to "drill" holes into your cake.
+Pierce the cake, holding the spoon end, and spin 360 degrees.
+Gently pull the spoon out and repeat this step until your cake is full of holes.
 TIP: Don't try this step unless your cake is cool.
 Doing this to a warm cake will make mush out of it.
 Also, make sure your holes aren't too close together as this will also ruin the structural integrity of your cake.
-If your spoon is becoming clumped with cake residue, your cake is still to warm for this step.
+If your spoon is becoming clumped with cake residue, your cake is still too warm for this step.

-- Prepare your Jell-o mix using the powder and only half of the water needed as described on the box.
-For example, if the Jell-o calls for one cup of hot water and one cup cold, just use the hot water (it helps dissolve your powder).
-The larger boxes of Jello call for 2 cups hot and 2 cups cold.
-I used a large box for this cake and used 2 cups hot water.
-Stir with fork until mix is completely dissolved.
+- Prepare your Jell-O mix using the powder and only half of the water needed as described on the box.
+For example, if the Jell-O calls for one cup of hot water and one cup of cold, just use the hot water (it helps dissolve your powder).
+The larger boxes of Jell-O call for 2 cups hot and 2 cups cold.
+I used a large box for this cake and used 2 cups of hot water.
+Stir with a fork until the mix is completely dissolved.
 I like to prepare mine in a large pyrex measuring cup to make the next step easier.

-- Frost your cake with cool whip or freshly whipped cream.
-Evenly frost your cake, taking care to cover any holes from previous steps.
+- Frost your cake with Cool Whip or freshly whipped cream.
+Evenly frost your cake, taking care to cover any holes from the previous steps.

-- Decorate with fresh strawberries and serve immediately or return to frig to keep cold.
+- Decorate with fresh strawberries and serve immediately or return to the fridge to keep cold.
 Keep refrigerated and cover leftovers to prevent drying out.

 Helpful Tips and Ideas

-- If doing two colors, prepare the warm Jell-o liquid separately each time.
+- If doing two colors, prepare the warm Jell-O liquid separately each time.
 Pour one color into your cake holes, alternating every other hole.
 Repeat this step with your second color (flavor) filling the empty holes you skipped in the previous step.
-If you wish, you can poor both Jell-os into the same holes.
+If you wish, you can pour both Jell-Os into the same holes.
 The colors won't be as muddled as if you mixed them together prior to pouring.
-Avoid mixing colors if they don't compliment one another or if one color will significantly "take over" the other color.
+Avoid mixing colors if they don't complement one another or if one color will significantly "take over" the other color.

 - You can prepare this dessert as cupcakes too.
 Bake cupcakes in foil-lined cupcake papers (because they're stronger and they stop colors from bleeding through).
-Keep baked cupcakes in muffin pan for easy transportation purposes.
-When cooled, use the wooden spoon technique to "drill" a hole in the center of each cupcake and gently fill with some Jell-o liquid.
+Keep baked cupcakes in a muffin pan for easy transportation purposes.
+When cooled, use the wooden spoon technique to "drill" a hole in the center of each cupcake and gently fill it with some Jell-O liquid.
 Make sure to put a little liquid in each cupcake at first and then refill with seconds if needed.
 Refrigerate cupcakes for at least two hours before frosting and serving.
-Cupcakes will be spongy.
+The cupcakes will be spongy.
 Serve cold and keep refrigerated.